 The Trust funds medical projects that are practical and capable of clinical application within five to ten years.
 They may include a social or ethical element.

 Projects may be of a type unlikely to receive support from Research Councils or large research-funding charities.
+The Trust will be reluctant to fund areas which are heavily funded by other organisations.
+The Trust will not award grants for work that involves animal experimentation.

 The Trustees welcome applications directly from researchers at UK medical institutions or university departments concerned with: